Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Are LLMs Good at Ins-Controllable Summary Evaluation?

 (2) \textbf{The choice of evaluation protocols has a large impact on the evaluation method performance}.
 For example, the pairwise comparison protocol (LLMCompare) is (almost) always better than the listwise protocol (LLMRank).
 Besides, the most suitable protocol for each backbone LLM can be different.
 For instance, \texttt{gpt-4-0314} works better with LLMCompare while \texttt{gpt-3.5-turbo-0301} tends to work better with LLMEval.

 (3) In general, LLM-based evaluation methods have much higher system-level correlations than summary-level correlations, which means these methods are better at evaluating which system is better on average, but \textbf{struggle at ranking different summaries of individual data examples}.
+Notably, the strongest evaluation method we identified, i.e., pairwise comparison using \texttt{gpt-4-0314}, can only achieve an agreement value of 0.277 with human evaluation on the \textit{overall quality} dimension in pairwise comparison, lower than the human inter-annotator agreement (0.4428).

-(4) \textbf{The performance of the LLM-based evaluation methods differs on different evaluation quality aspects}.
-In particular, \textit{Missing Information} is a more challenging aspect than \textit{Irrelevant Information}, suggesting that these methods are better at recall-based than precision-based evaluation.
+(4) \textbf{The performance of the LLM-based evaluation methods differs on different quality dimensions}.
+In particular, \textit{Irrelevant Information} is a more challenging dimension than \textit{Missing Information}, suggesting that these methods are better at recall-based than precision-based evaluation.

-(5) Among all the evaluation methods we evaluated, GPT-4 (\texttt{gpt-4-0314} and \texttt{gpt-4-1106-preview}) coupled with LLMCompare achieves the strongest performance at system and summary levels.

-\paragraph{Evaluation Consistency} A reliable evaluator should be able to give consistent evaluation results even if different evaluation protocols are used.
-Therefore, for each LLM we benchmark, we calculate the correlations of its evaluation results on the LLMCompare and LLMEval protocols over the three quality aspects, since these two protocols are most reliable ones.
-The results in Table~\ref{tab:eval-consistency} show that all the LLMs we evaluated can not achieve a high consistency at the summary level.
-On the other hand, \texttt{gpt-4-0314} can achieve very consistent results at the system level, suggesting that it is the most reliable evaluator.
+\paragraph{Evaluation Consistency} A reliable evaluator must yield consistent results across different evaluation protocols.
+To check this consistency requirement, we examine the LLMs by calculating the correlations of its evaluation results on the LLMCompare and LLMEval protocols over the three quality dimensions, since these two protocols are most reliable.
+Table~\ref{tab:eval-consistency} indicates low summary-level consistency among all evaluated LLMs.
+However, \texttt{gpt-4-0314} demonstrates a high system-level consistency, indicating it is the most reliable evaluator.